eagereyes/eagerfeet/README.md

 ## License

-This software is released under the [ISC License](http://www.opensource.org/licenses/isc-license), which is practically identical to the better-known MIT License, but uses simpler wording.
+This software is released under the [ISC License](http://www.opensource.org/licenses/isc-license), which is practically identical to the better-known MIT License, but uses simpler wording (see below).

 The only exception is the header image, which contains an item I bought from [iStockphoto](http://www.istockphoto.com/), and which I therefore cannot release.

+Also, please remove the tracking code at the end of the HTML file if you put it up somewhere else.

 Copyright (c) 2011, Robert Kosara <rkosara@me.com>